conversejs/converse.js/CONTRIBUTING.rst

 Contributing to Converse.js
 ===========================

-Thanks for contributing to Converse.js_!
+Thanks for contributing to Converse.js_.

 Please follow the usual github workflow.
 Create your own local fork of this repository, make your changes and then submit a pull request.